 How do I begin and who do I research?

 Start with what you know.
-Begin by writing down about yourself and then work backwards through your parents, grandparents, great grandparents and so on.
+Begin by writing down about yourself and then work backward through your parents, grandparents, great grandparents, and so on.

 What if I hit a brick wall with my genealogy research?